If you’re new to Redis Enterprise Cloud, this quick start helps you get up and running.

 2. Connect to your database

 If you already have an account, see Create a Fixed subscription to create a Free 30MB subscription.
-Free plans are a tier of fixed plans; this provides an easy upgrade path when you need it.
+Free plans are a type of fixed plans; this provides an easy upgrade path when you need it.

 If you already have a subscription, see Manage subscriptions and Manage databases.